Security (MSc RID)

 - Analyse ways in which security is differently experienced between and within groups;

 - Assess risks and vulnerabilities within Global Security;

 - Deploy academic, UN and pressure group literature on security in constructing arguments.

 Teaching takes place through a weekly 2 hour lecture and 1 hour tutorial.

 Scope and syllabus

-This course will be delivered alongside the parallel course, 'Security', worth 22.5 CATS credits.
+This module will be delivered alongside the parallel module, 'Security', worth 22.5 CATS credits.
 Students will have the opportunity to attend all lectures and tutorials, but the examinable component will be approximately 75% of the 22.5 CATS credits syllabus.
-Material delivered in the lectures and tutorials which is NOT examinable will equate to two of the ten weeks of the course, and will be identified by the course convenor and communicated to students at the start the course.
+Material delivered in the lectures and tutorials which is NOT examinable will equate to two of the ten weeks of the module, and will be identified by the module convenor and communicated to students at the start the module.